 Resistance Winner: James Hardie

 Both forms of siding are some of the lowest maintenance options available.
-If you don’t want the headache of crazy upkeep, vinyl and fiber cement are the siding options to choose.
+If you don’t want the headache of crazy upkeep, vinyl and fiber cement are the siding options to choose from.
 Unlike wood, which typically needs to be painted or stained every couple of years, vinyl’s plastic makeup means it will never need a paint job.
 Fiber cement may need sporadic touch-up jobs, but when you select James Hardie ColorPlus® boards, your paint will last for years without fading or chipping.

 Both materials are easy to clean, needing to be lightly scrubbed with a mild soap and water hose annually.
 Vinyl will never need sealing, while James Hardie siding may need caulking around joints periodically.